 Pacific Highway Upgrade, Australia

-The highway is being upgraded into a four lane divided road.
-The project has been jointly undertaken by the Australian and NSW governments since 1996.
+The highway is being upgraded into a four-lane divided road.
+The project has been jointly undertaken by the Australian and New South Wales (NSW) Governments since 1996.
 The two governments have committed A$3.6bn to continue the upgrade programmes.
-The upgrade is expected to be completed by 2016.
+The upgrade is expected to be completed by 2020.

-The improved highway will alleviate regional development and provide safer journey, reduced travel times, more consistent and reliable travel and improved transport efficiency.
+The improved highway will alleviate regional development and provide safer journeys, reduced travel times, more consistent and reliable travel, as well as improved transport efficiency.

 Pacific Highway Upgrade project

-The Pacific Highway Upgrade programme being undertaken by the Roads and Traffic Authority (RTA), NSW is a 677km-long road refurbishment project.
-It is one of the largest road infrastructure improvement projects in the history of New South Wales.
+The Pacific Highway Upgrade programme being undertaken by the NSW Roads and Traffic Authority (RTA) is a 677km-long road refurbishment project.
+It is one of the largest road infrastructure improvement projects in the history of New South WalesNSW.
 In addition to upgrading new sections of the highway, safety improvements to the existing highway are also being made.

-The project consists of a number of sections which are being prioritised based on their importance and budgets are being allocated accordingly.
+The project consists of a number of sections that are being prioritised based on their importance, and budgets are being allocated accordingly.

-Priority one, which is expected to be completed within the five-year program ending 2014, includes completion of the dual carriageways between Hexham and Port Macquarie, Ballina and Queensland border, and Raleigh and north of Woolgoolga.
+Priority one, which is expected to be completed within the five-year programme ending 2014, includes the completion of the dual carriageways between Hexham and Port Macquarie, Ballina and Queensland border, and Raleigh and north of Woolgoolga.

-Priority two, which consists of completion of a dual carriageway between Port Macquarie and Raleigh, is expected to be completed by 2014.
+Priority two consists of completion of a dual carriageway between Port Macquarie and Raleigh.

 Safety upgrades to the dual carriageway at Glenugie (south of Grafton) and Devils Pulpit (north of Maclean) will be carried out as priority three.
 This also involves environmental assessments preparation and designs development for the undeveloped two-lane sections of the highway between Woolgoolga and Ballina.

-Construction is being carried out on four main sections - Ballina to Tweed Heads, Coffs Harbour to Ballina, Port Macquarie to Coffs Harbour and Hexham to Port Macquarie sections of the highway.
+Construction is being carried out on four main sections, namely Ballina to Tweed Heads, Coffs Harbour to Ballina, Port Macquarie to Coffs Harbour and Hexham to Port Macquarie sections of the highway.

 The Ballina to Tweed Heads section covers a distance of 90km.
-About 14km of the section is being upgraded to four lane divided highway and another 17km is being prepared to facilitate the construction of a four lane divided highway.
+Approximately 14km of the section is being upgraded to four-lane divided highway and another 17km is being prepared to facilitate the construction of a four-lane divided highway.